Busivid/cordova-plugin-video-uploader/README.md

-      'maxSeconds': '(int) Maximum video length in seconds', 'params': 'HTTP Request variables sent to both the callbackUrl and uploadUrl', 'progressId': 'Some unique string, used to facilitate multiple concurrent operations', 'uploadUrl': 'Url to POST the transcoded file to' };
+      'maxSeconds': '(int) Maximum video length in seconds', 'params': 'HTTP Request variables sent to both the callbackUrl and uploadUrl', 'progressId': 'Some unique string, used to facilitate multiple concurrent operations', 'timeout': '(int) Timeout value for the upload request', 'uploadUrl': 'Url to POST the transcoded file to' };